 - a(R)ticles a blog about my latest articles and R contributions.

 Source codeThere is no reason to open-source mathematical computations and not computer code when submitting a paper.
 My repositories may be found on github.com.
 Some recent contributions:

-- sharpeRratio, an R package available on CRAN that implements the moment-free estimator of this preprint.
-A Python package by Amir Sani available on pypi.
+- sharpeRratio (), an R package available on CRAN that implements the moment-free estimator of this preprint .
+A Python package of the same estimator, written by by Amir Sani, is available on pypi.

-- ReplacementBootstrap, an R package available on github.com that implements an max-entropy based bootstrap procedure, written with Amir Sani.
-See Sani, A., Lazaric, A. and Ryabko, D., 2015, June.
-The replacement bootstrap for dependent data.
-In 2015 IEEE International Symposium on Information Theory (ISIT) (pp. 1194-1198).
-IEEE.
+- ReplacementBootstrap, an R package available on github.com repository that implements an max-entropy based bootstrap procedure, written in collaboration with Amir Sani.
+See this paper.

 Teaching resourcesCurrent courses

 - Physique des marchés (2012-), a mechanistic approach to financial market modelling and algorithmic trading, Applied Mathematics option for third-year students of CentraleSupélec.

 - Financial Big Data at EPFL (Master in Financial Engineering) (2016-).
 The whole aim is to teach how to deal with annoyingly big data, or annoyingly computationally intensive calculations (hint: clean, simplify, distribute, accelerate).

 - Algorithmic Trading (2018-), MSt in Quantitative Finance, Solvay Business School, Brussels, Belgium.
 In short, big data and machine learning applied to trading.

 - Big data, MSt in Quantitative Finance, Solvay Business School, Brussels, Belgium (2017)